ForgeRock/fr-config-manager/packages/fr-config-delete/README.md

 fr-config-delete journeys --name "Customer Login" --realm alpha --delete-inner-journeys
 ```

-The `--dry-run` option can be used with the journey command to see what would be deleted.
+The `--dry-run` option can be used with the command to see what would be deleted.
 It can be combined with any of the other options

 ```bash
 fr-config-delete journeys --dry-run